csmc-vaneykjlab/birch/README.md

 - Initial version released.
 - Three input files required.
 - Displays whether combat only or combat+loess should be used for downstream analysis.

+### Version 2.0.2
+- Minimal filtering also removes samples present as singletons in a batch.
+- Modified report to include take aways before and after filtering.
+- Added take aways after filetring to the results tab.

 ## License
 See the [LICENSE](https://github.com/csmc-vaneykjlab/pine/blob/master/LICENSE) file for license rights and limitations (Apache 2.0).